10 Types of Frogs in Oregon

 • Average Lifespan: 7 to 8 years

-You can find the Pacific tree frog in Mexico, Canada, and the United States.
+The Pacific tree frog is found in Mexico, Canada, and the United States.
 It is possible to find them in other states in the United States outside Oregon, including Alaska, Arizona, California, Nevada, Utah, and Washington.

-You can also find them in the Pacific Northwest region of North America, which is where their name says they would be; however, contrary to what the name might suggest, they live on land.
+You can also find them in the Pacific Northwest region of North America, where their name says they would be; however, contrary to what the name might suggest, they live on land.

-They make their homes in areas with a high concentration of plant life, particularly in the vicinity of water bodies such as ponds, springs, swamps, streams, and other similar wet areas.
+They make their homes in areas with a high concentration of plant life, particularly near water bodies such as ponds, springs, swamps, streams, and other similar wet areas.

 A characteristic mark in the shape of a Y is visible on the top of the skull of an individual of this species, located between the eyes.

 It has several dark dots on its dorsal skin as well as on its legs.
-There are also some black lines visible, which run from the shoulders down through the eyes of the creature.
+There are also some visible black lines running from the shoulders down through the eyes of the creature.

 Although they spend most of their time on land, their bodies are physically suited for climbing.
 They have adhesive disks in the shape of circles on the tips of each of their toes.
 The female frogs are often larger than their male counterparts in the same species.